wellyssongodinho/avatar-upload/README.md

 - Make commit of your updates: `git commit -m 'feat: <my feature>'`;
 - Faça push para a sua branch: `git push origin <my feature>`.

-After you merge your code, you can delete your branch.
+After merging your code, you can delete your branch.

 ## :memo: License